bitlogik/uniblow/README.md

 generate new BIP39 mnemonic seeds.
 Then one can load a given asset wallet in the app to make some transactions.

+The seed generated within SeedWatcher is BIP39 only, and is not compatible with Electrum.
+You can\'t input a generated seed in an Electrum wallet without selecting the BIP39 option in Electrum.

 Note that Seed Watcher only looks at the one given address index.
 If you used a full HD wallet for BTC, LTC or DOGE (such as Electrum), the balance could not be recomputed properly.

+Using the Electrum seed derivation, the same limitation applies : it can only look at one address account at a time.
+That means it may not see all your full Electrum account.
+You need to manually increase the account number.
+Additionally, the SeedWatcher can't generate an Electrum compatible seed, but it can read an Electrum seed (of one single address account number).

 ### BasicFile device